raycho/zipline-exercise/support/README.md

 As a Support Engineer, your role may require you to access and manipulate production data and integrations to help customers leverage the Zipline platform.
-As you may be working with live data (and the work we do impacts hundreds of thousands of retail workers!), these manipulations need to be _extremely_ accurate.
+As you may be working with live data (and the work we do impacts hundreds of thousands of retail workers!), you need to be _extremely_ precise.
 We don't want customers losing data or being adversely impacted by these manipulations!

 In this exercise, you will be provided with a list of user accounts.
 For convenience, in the context of this assignment,